VascoMagolo/fsoft2025_class-1DC_team3/README.md

 * Francisco Silva (1230985)

 ## 📌 Project Overview
 A simple yet functional Bank Account Management System implemented in C++ that stores account data in JSON files.
-This application demonstrates our understanding of Object-Oriented Programming (OOP) principles, file handling using JSON, and implementation of a user-friendly Graphical User Interface (GUI).
+This application demonstrates our understanding of Object-Oriented Programming (OOP) principles, file handling using JSON, and a possible implementation of a user-friendly Graphical User Interface (GUI).

 ## ✅ Core Functionality
 * **Account Management**